urfolomeus/state_machine_test/README.md

 # README

 I added a simple model called Post that has state_machine behaviour.
-The only gem (other than the standard Rails ones I've added is the state_machine one and I've ensured that it's the latest release.
-I've also added a Test::Unit class with three tests that show the behaviour in question.
+The only gem (other than the standard Rails ones) I've added is the state_machine one, and I've ensured that it's the latest release.

+I've also added a Test::Unit class with three tests that show the behaviour in question: -

 1. The first test shows that the initial state is not being set